Interested in applying? Come to our Open House on Sunday, July 12. Click here for open house details.

 Beyond the familiar categories of fiction, poetry and creative nonfiction, we offer workshops in other forms of creative expression relevant to understanding and mastering a world constructed out of words and images.
 Recent course offerings have included graphic novel, children’s literature, and poetry with a bookmaking emphasis.

 Our literature courses are taught by working writers, with an eye to how reading informs craft.
 (More traditional graduate literature courses are also available.)
-And devoted genre-busters will find ample opportunities to collaborate with practitioners in theater, film and the visual arts.
+And devoted genre-busters will find ample opportunities to collaborate with practitioners in film.

 Our students display a range of interests and experience; they include recent college graduates, post-career professionals, working journalists, secondary school teachers, editors, and professors seeking to make a transition from scholarly to creative writing.
 Some arrive with full-time lives to seek part-time studies.
 Others come as full-time students who find the affordable off-season housing in the Hamptons to be an extremely agreeable way to pursue the writing life.

 Still other students combine coursework at Stony Brook Manhattan with workshops at the Southampton campus during the summer.
 Even commitment-phobic writers have a place here, taking short-term courses of study.
 (Sorry, you have to be just as talented a writer as the MFA students to get a spot in workshops.)To serve this thriving and diverse community, we offer courses year-round.
 Traditional semester-long courses meet during weekdays and on evenings at both Southampton and Manhattan.
 We also offer weekend intensives during fall and spring terms.
-In addition, nearly all of our students register for a course or two during the intensive summer sessions at Southampton.
+In addition, nearly all of our students register for a course or two during the Southampton Writers Conference, our intensive summer sessions.

 Manhattan track students, poor dears, are actually required to take at least one working vacation in the Hamptons.
 Finally, during the winter break, we offer opportunities to take workshops abroad, in such locations as Florence, Italy; Havana, Cuba; and the Turkana Basin, Kenya.